-Given the role of the Social Accounting Matrix (SAM) and general equilibrium models (GEMs), they have been widely investigated by international organizations, government agencies, research centers, and researchers.
-Institutions such as the United Nations, the World Bank, the International Monetary Fund, the Food and Agriculture Organization of the UN, and the International Food Policy Research Institute recommend the construction of SAMs, publish guidelines and recommendations for addressing potential challenges, and support SAM-based research projects in developing countries.
-Researchers such as R. Stone, G. Pyatt, C. Round, E. Thorbecke, and D. Roland-Holst have conducted studies on SAM, while scholars including L. Walras, K. Arrow, G. Debreu, H. Scarf, J. Shoven, J. Whalley, F. Klein, S. Devarajan, D. Jorgenson, S. Robinson, J. Bandera, among others, have carried out research on general equilibrium models.
+Given the role of the Social Accounting Matrix (SAM) and general equilibrium models (GEMs), they have been widely investigated by international organizations, government agencies, research centers, and individual researchers.
+In most developed countries, SAMs are constructed by official agencies and used as a basis for GEMs, which are then applied to compare scenarios and assess policy impacts.
+Similarly, under the support and guidance of international organizations, research has been conducted on constructing SAMs and related models for developing countries.
+Institutions such as the United Nations, the World Bank, the International Monetary Fund, the Food and Agriculture Organization of the UN, and the International Food Policy Research Institute recommend the construction of SAMs, publish guidelines and recommendations for addressing potential challenges, and support SAMbased research projects in developing countries.

-In Azerbaijan, based on input-output tables, models such as inputoutput model, equilibrium price model, labor and capital balance models were developed by Y.Hasanli.
-In addition, scholars such as Q.Imanov, Y.Hasanli, F.Hasanov, F.Joutz and S.Huseynov have constructed the country's macroeconometric and dynamic-stochastic general equilibrium models.
-Later, with the support of the Asian Development Bank and in partnership with the EcoMod, SAMs for the years 2006 and 2011 were developed at the Institute for Scientific Research on Economic Reforms (now the Economic Scientific Research Institute), and a CGE model called AzMod was developed based on these matrices.
-Some of the results of this research have been reflected in articles and conference papers, and dissertations authored by V.Valiyev, M.Mehdiyev, and A. Suleymanov.
+In Azerbaijan, a series of models were developed by Yadulla Hasanli based on supply-demand balance using the input-output model, equilibrium price model, labor balance and capital balance models, allowing simulations for 15, 25, and 96 sectors.
+Later, with the support of the Asian Development Bank and in partnership with the EcoMod company, SAMs for the years 2006 and 2011 were constructed at the Institute for Scientific Research on Economic Reforms (now the Economic Scientific Research Institute), and a CGE model called AzMod was developed based on these matrices.
+Some of the results of this research have been reflected in articles and conference papers authored by Vilayat Valiyev, Malik Mehdiyev, and Arzu Suleymanov, as well as in dissertations.